+- loss of sales volume:

+- loss of market share;

 - price depression;

 - price suppression;

 - · reduced profits;

 - reduced profitability;

 - reduced revenues;

-- reduced return on income; and
+- reduced return on investment; and

 - loss of employment.

-1.3.7 Has dumping and subsidisation caused material injury (Chapter 9 of this report)
+1.5.7 Has dumping and subsidisation caused material injury (Chapter 9 of this report)

-The Commission is satisfied that the Australian industry suffered material injury as a result of dumped imports from China (except by JIGANG), Indonesia, Japan and Korea (except by Hyundai and POSCO) and subsidised imports from China.
+The Commission is satisfied that the Australian industry suffered material injury as a result of dumped imports from China (except by JIGANG), Indonesia, Japan and Korea (except by Hyundai and POSCO) and subsidised imports from China (except by JIGANG).

-1.3.8 Will dumping and subsidisation and material injury continue?
+1.5.8 Will dumping and subsidisation and material injury continue?
 (Chapter 10 of this report)